karagulamos/large-go-func-test/README.md

 ## **Final Note**

-Although this was created specifically with Go in mind, it should work for JavaScript functions in a manner similar to the Go example in project.
+Although this was created specifically with Go in mind, it should work for JavaScript functions in a manner similar to the Go example in this project.